 CMTA was originally hired to perform a feasibility study to analyze the existing infrastructure of the 220,000 square foot Student Center at the University of Kentucky.
 After feasibility studies, the University pursued a replacement/renovation project with CMTA, creating a 370,000 square foot project where only a portion of the 1938 building remains.

-The original 1938 gymnasium that Adolf Rupp would coach in has become a one of a kind fitness center for the northern campus and the original 1938 Student Center was retained for the grand ballrooms.
-The rest of the student center was reimagined into a high-tech space the catered to the needs of the students.
-This included a new cinema, blue box theatre, student government chambers, Barnes and Noble bookstore, and the largest food service facility on campus.
+The original gymnasium that Adolf Rupp would coach in became a one-of-a-kind fitness center for the northern campus, while the original student center was retained for the grand ballrooms.
+The rest of the student center was reimagined as a high-tech space that caters to the needs of students.
+This includes a new cinema, blue box theatre, student government chambers, Barnes and Noble bookstore, and the largest food service facility on campus.

 Major site infrastructure requirements were involved to construct this facility.
 This included new steam and chilled water services, as well as domestic water and fire services.
 Extensive modifications were also required for the high voltage electrical systems and communication systems.